Newquay is not just famous for its surf and beautiful beaches. It also has some fabulous, scenic walks to offer.

 Part of the route take you pass the Bowgie Inn - a great stop for refreshments or a quick bite to eat.

 If you thought Newquay town was just for shopping, it’s time to think again…

 Why not take a walk around the world-famous home of surfing and discover some of its past history as a busting harbour?

 Starting from the harbour and on to pass the aquarium, it’s a steep hike up to the Huer’s Hut - once again more marvellous views await you.
 On a cold day views of the rugged coast, and when the sun shines the kaleidoscope of colours as windbreaks and umbrellas dot the horizon.
-Back along the cliff you past Towan Head, the legendary Fistral beach and back along to Pentire Point - the calm oasis in Newquay’s busy ocean.
+Back along the cliff you will walk past Towan Head, the legendary Fistral beach and back along to Pentire Point - the calm oasis in Newquay’s busy ocean.

 Round the headland you start heading back along the beautiful Gannel - lush trees and tropical gardens hug the cliffs down to the estuary.
 Finally, it’s a stroll through the wonderful Trenance Gardens and boating lake beneath the towering viaduct - the Victorian built line that founded Newquay’s love affair with tourism.
 You’ll find refreshments dotted along this route, so great for that leisurely stroll.